pydicom/pynetdicom/docs/user/ae.rst

 * Valid characters belong to the DICOM `Default Character Repertoire <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/chapter_E.html>`_
   [2]_, which is the basic G0 Set of the ISO646:1990 [5]_ (ASCII) standard
   excluding backslash ('\\ ' ``0x5c``) and all control characters [3]_.

-There's also an extra restriction on Application Entity AE titles:

 * An AE title made entirely of spaces is not allowed [4]_

 AE titles in *pynetdicom* are checked for validity (using